Skip to content

 View near Jay Peak Summit – I think that’s Canada

 As I made the third and last descent of the Long Trail section, I encountered a younger woman hiker with a regal dog who gave me encouragement.
 She spoke with a Northern European accent.
 “Whatever you do, don’t quit!
-Don’t give up!” she implored me, which was part amusing, part annoying that she assumed I was on the brink of collapse.
+Don’t give up!” she implored me passionately, which was part amusing, part annoying that she assumed I was on the brink of collapse.
 But I loved seeing all of the hikers and especially an older couple who smiled at me and said I was amazing, because I felt pretty amazing.

 As the miles ticked away, I felt pretty confident that I’d finish in around 10 hours.
 I flew through the aid stations, stopping only to get more Gatorade.
 I wasn’t moving as fast at the second loop and could definitely feel soreness creeping into my quads, which made me more cautious on the downhills.
+I really could have used a turkey and cheese sandwich.

 But eventually I made it.
 By then, the finish line area was pretty deserted and there was barely anyone to kindly clap for me as I crossed in exactly 10 hours.
 I didn’t care though, just happy to be finished.
 The race director gave me a finisher’s visor and a windbreaker.